Sue Klebold

-Susan Francis Klebold (born March 25, 1949) is an American activist and author whose son, Dylan Bennet Klebold, was one of the perpetrators of the Columbine High School shooting in 1999.
-After the massacre, she wrote A Mother's Reckoning, a book about the signs and possible motives she missed of Dylan's mental state.
+Susan Frances Klebold (born March 25, 1949) is an American author and suicide prevention activist.
+Her son, Dylan Klebold, was one of the perpetrators of the 1999 Columbine High School massacre.
+Sixteen years after the massacre, she published A Mother's Reckoning, a book in which she reflects on the signs she missed regarding Dylan's mental state and possible motives.

 Early life

-Klebold was born on March 25, 1949, in Columbus, Ohio, to Charlotte (née Haugh) and Milton Yassenoff and grew up in Bexley, Ohio, along with her older sister Diane and younger brother Philip.
-She was the granddaughter of philanthropist Leo Yassenoff.
-On her father's side, she was Jewish, and attended a Reform Jewish synagogue, while concurrently going to church with her maternal grandparents.
+Susan Frances Yassenoff was born on March 25, 1949, in Columbus, Ohio, to Charlotte (née Haugh; 1921–1987) and Milton Yassenoff (1919–1967).
+She grew up in Bexley, Ohio, with her older sister and younger brother.
+Her paternal grandfather, Leo Yassenoff, was a prominent real estate developer and philanthropist in the local Jewish community.
+As a result of her family's background, Klebold attended a Reform temple in her youth while also going to church with her maternal grandparents.